 Contractors: H. Miller Bros.

 Sponsor: Project Giving Back

-Woodwork, furniture and building - H. Miller Bros workshop team
+Woodwork and Furniture: H. Miller Bros. workshop team